 In 1938, Route 66 became the first completely paved highway in the United States.
 Known as the 'Mother Road', it stretched from the Great Lakes to the shores of California’s Pacific Coast.
 This Historic Route 66 tour takes you on an unforgettable self-drive journey filled with captivating Americana and the history of the old west.
 You’ll visit Chicago and St Louis, experience the highlights of Las Vegas and Los Angeles and discover the captivating beauty of the Grand Canyon and the vast lands of the Texas Panhandle.

 Arrive at Chicago’s O’Hare International Airport and transfer independently to your first hotel of stay.
 Upon check in, please ask the hotel reception for your ATI tour documentation pack which will include your tour essentials.
-Accommodation stay – 2 Nights at The Whitehall Chicago or similar.
+Accommodation stay – 2 Nights Chicago.

 Step outside today and experience mile after magnificent mile of the Windy City.
 Stand on the corner of Michigan and Adams, marked as the starting point of Historic Route 66.
 Enjoy coffee and a big breakfast at Lou Mitchell’s, a Chicago institution since 1923 and a must for Route 66 travelers.
 Stroll the lakefront, peruse the shops, bike the parks, grab a Chicago Dog, or explore the city’s incredible sights and architectural treasures including Willis Tower, one of the tallest buildings in North America.

 Continue through the Ozark Highlands of southern Missouri to Springfield, recognized as the birthplace of Route 66.
 En route, stop at Meramec Caverns, an extensive set of natural limestone caves whose formations and colors are as unique as they are beautiful.
 Adding to the pleasure of exploring the caves is learning that Jesse James used them as a hideout and took advantage of the underground river to escape through the 'back door'.
-Accommodation stay – 1 Night at the Best Western Route 66 Rail Haven or similar.
+Accommodation stay – 1 Night in Springfield.
 Driving distance 340 kilometres.

 This morning, cut through the southeastern corner of Kansas on your way to Oklahoma City.
 The Oklahoma section of Route 66 contains more drivable miles than any other state as well as several miles of the original 9-foot road segment that served Oklahoman families headed west in search of better opportunities during the 1930’s.
 En route to Oklahoma City, stop to view the beloved 20-foot tall cement Blue Whale in Catoosa, a landmark along Route 66, and the Cyrus Avery Route 66 Memorial Bridge in Tulsa honoring the Father of Route 66’s‛ memory and connection to the historic highway.
 Once in Oklahoma City, the state’s capital, be sure to check out the old Route 66 motels, gas stations and numerous vintage buildings.
-Accommodation stay – 1 Night at the Best Western Plus Saddleback Inn & Conference Center or similar.
+Accommodation stay – 1 Night in Oklahoma City.
 Driving distance 520 kilometres.

 Continue to Amarillo, located in the pancake-fl at plains of the Texas Panhandle.
 This area of Texas was once the buffalo-rich grasslands of the Great Plains, inhabited by bands of Kiowa and Comanche Indians.
 Stop at the Route 66 Museum in Clinton where you experience six decades of Route 66 history.
 See Shamrock’s Tower Station and the U-Drop Inn Cafe whose towering spire is still a reminder of the booming business it once saw.
 See the first restored Phillips 66 gas station in McLean and in Groom, the leaning water tower and a 150- foot tall stainless steel cross.
 Once in Amarillo, be sure to stop at Big Texas Steak Ranch where you can attempt their 72oz. steak challenge.
-Accommodation stay – 1 Night at the Quality Inn or similar.
+Accommodation stay – 1 Night in Amarillo.
 Driving distance 420 kilometres.

 Before leaving Amarillo be sure to visit Cadillac Ranch.
 This unique display of art features a row of ten colorfully painted Cadillac cars buried grille first in the ground.
 Continue to the Midpoint Café in Adrian famous for its ‚ugly crust‛ pies.
 From Adrian you’ll follow Route 66 to Albuquerque, New Mexico for a great taste of the Land of Enchantment.
-Accommodation stay – 3 Nights at the Best Western Plus Rio Grande Inn or similar.
+Accommodation stay – 3 Nights in Albuquerque.
 Driving distance 450 kilometres.

 The state’s largest city, Albuquerque spreads north and south along the banks of the Rio Grande.
 Spend the day exploring Downtown Albuquerque’s Central Avenue, a treasure trove of Route 66 landmarks.
 Historic Old Town offers a taste of New Mexico’s Spanish colonial past while the Indian Pueblo Cultural Center, owned by the state’s 19 different Pueblo communities, traces the history of the region’s Native American cultures.